-CRUST1.0 is a 1-by-1 degree global crustal model (Laske et al., 2013).
+CRUST1.0 is a 1-by-1° global crustal model (Laske et al., 2013).
 This model is an upgrade of the previous model CRUST1.0 including crustal thickness from new active seismic observations.
-In areas where there is a lack of seismic observations, crustal thickness is constrained by gravity observations using maps from the British Antarctic Survey (Laske private communication).
-Baranov and Morelli (2013) in a Moho depth map compiling geophysical data pointed out disagreements with CRUST1.0.
+In areas where there is a lack of seismic mic observations, crustal thickness is constrained by gravity observations using maps from the British Antarctic Survey (Gaby Laske, personal communication, 2017).
+Baranov and Morelli (2013), in a Moho depth map compiling geophysical data, pointed out disagreements with CRUST1.0.
 The new version of this crust model may solve the problem.